Congratulations Dr. Tanya Minasian

 Concussions Explained by Dr. Tanya Minasian

-“When your child has a concussion, it’s not just a cut on the scalp or a small bump on the head,” Minasian says.
+“When your child has a concussion, it’s not just a cut on the scalp or a small bump on the head,” Dr. Minasian explains.
 “It is the potential injury to the brain that concerns us.”
 When a concussion happens as the result of a bump, blow or jolt to the head or body, it causes the brain to move rapidly back and forth in the skull.
 This is the real danger of the injury.

 “This rapid acceleration and deceleration movement of the head causes the brain to bounce around in the skull,” Minasian says.
 "These shearing forces and other chemical changes in the brain can damage brain cells.”
 Even if the injury is not life-threatening or there is no skull fracture, a concussion is a traumatic brain injury that requires a doctor’s evaluation.

 Read the full story on traumatic brain injury and concussions for Dr. Minasian’s insights.